 History, tourist information, and nearby accommodation

-For several years the mill was operated by a charitable trust, and visitors could see the inner workings of the mill machinery and watch flour being ground.
+For many years the mill was operated by a charitable trust, and visitors could see the inner workings of the mill machinery and watch flour being ground.
 However, the visitor centre at the mill is now closed to visitors and the interior cannot be viewed.

 The mill exterior, however, can still be viewed from the public footpath that runs directly beside the building, so we've left this article online.